Safety in our Schools

 Each of our buildings are required to run a variety of safety drills throughout the year.
 From fires to active threat training, our students and staff know how to communicate, follow instruction, and where to go in the event of an actual emergency.
 This includes lockdown drills (even reverse lockdowns for when a threat may be inside the building), fire drills, earthquake drills, and more.
 The process for responding to drills are standardized across our entire district.
 Each classroom is provided with specific directions on what to do in the event of an emergency.

-Each of our schools has an assigned Resource Office from either Lacey Police or the Thurston County Sheriff that make regular rounds to each of their assigned buildings.
+Each of our schools has an assigned School Resource Officer (SRO) from either Lacey Police or the Thurston County Sheriff that make regular rounds to each of their assigned buildings.
 They foster communication with staff and students and with that relationship, are able to be immediate points of contact when safety is in question.
-Meet our Resource Officers!
+Meet our SROs!